Bachelor of Science in Nursing - RN/BSN

 - Graduation from an accredited school of nursing with either an Associate Degree in Nursing or a Diploma in Nursing;

-- Transcripts from all previously attended colleges;
+- Transcripts from all previously attended colleges or technical schools;

 - Complete the Online Application for admission to BGSU;

 - Submit all required documents and a $45 non-refundable application fee.